activepieces/activepieces/packages/pieces/convertkit/README.md

 ## No debounce in form fields

 I have not implmented a debounce in any form fields.
-This means that that calls to the ConvertKit API will be triggered on every keystroke for certain fields.
-This is not ideal, but I have not found a way to implement this in a way that works with the current implementation of the form fields in Activepieces.
-Keep in mind that the current rate limiting for ConvetrKit is 120 requests per minute.
+This means that calls to the ConvertKit API will be triggered on every keystroke for certain fields.

 I have raised an issue here: https://github.com/activepieces/activepieces/issues/3142